ChrisBup/cookyhero/README.md

 # CookyHero
 A Simple Grocery List App that began with a Google doc and a dream.

-The site was hand-rolled with JSON/AJAX.
+The site was hand-rolled with JSON/AJAX, Mustache/Handlebars.js, and Unveil.js.

 Hit me up if you have any questions or suggestions.
 Thanks for checking it out!